qgis/QGIS-Documentation/source/introduction/features_at_a_glance.rst

 **Command line option** ``---optionspath``

 You can have multiple configurations and decide which one to use when starting QGIS using this option.
-See :ref:`subsec_gui_options` to check where does the operating system save the settings files.
+See :ref:`gui_options` to check where does the operating system save the settings files.
 Presently there is no way to specify in which file where to write the settings, therefore you can create a copy of the original settings file and rename it.